 The Voluntary Food and Drink Guidelines for Early Years settings highlights that desserts, puddings, and cakes with cereals such as rice or oats, milk and fruit can be included as part of a healthy, balanced diet for young children.
 With this in mind, we include a variety of different puddings balanced across the 3 week menu cycle.

 When we are designing our menus, we often begin with a traditional dish that may in its standard form contain added refined sugar.
 We don’t just stop there though!
-We adapt and refine our pudding recipes and ingredient quantities to remove NME sugars in favour of sourcing sweetness from other foods that are naturally sweet.
-We also use refined sugar alternatives such as stevia extract and agave nectar in small quantities in some of our puddings.
-During our recipe testing, we are really committed to ensuring that our adapted recipes produce a finished dish that is delicious and true to the original version.
+We adapt and refine our recipes to remove any added non-milk extrinsic (NME) sugars.
+With clever use of more natural sources of sweetness such as fruits, unrefined coconut sugar & agave adjust ingredient quantities to minimise the amounts to be within the suggested limits we are able to ensure the finished dish is delicious and true to the original version.

 Should parents prefer their children to receive just fruit for pudding in place of desserts containing small amounts of refined sugar, we are happy to accommodate this.
 However, when the guidelines were developed, it was found that children who only receive fruit as a pudding were not getting enough calories, carbohydrates or nutrients such as zinc and iron which are required for healthy growth and immunity.
 A variety of different dessert options can help to meet these requirements.